wlhlm/sysstat/README.md

 Building/Installation
 ---------------------

-Before building keep in mind that this program is intended for my personal needs and thus might require some tweaks in the source code to fit _your_ needs.
+Before building keep in mind that this program is mostly intended for the author's personal needs and thus might require some tweaks in the source code to fit _your_ setup.
 Some options can be adjusted in `config.h` (requires recompilation).

 Simply build `sysstat` with:

 ```bash
 $ make
 ```

 Dependencies
 ------------

-- linux kernel (relies on data from /proc)
+- linux kernel (relies on data from /proc and /sys, as well as `signalfd(2)` and `timerfd(2)`)
 - libmpdclient
 - yajl2